Ford Racing Clutch Release Lever Mustang V8 1996-2004

 - Made in the USA

-Please Note: Ford Performance's Clutch Release Lever will also work with the Ford Performance Bellhousing (M6392M46) and is compatible with a standard throwout bearing as well as Ford Performance's Heavy-Duty Throwout Bearing (M7548A).
+Please Note: Ford Racing's Clutch Release Lever will also work with the Ford Racing Bellhousing (M6392M46) and is compatible with a standard throwout bearing as well as Ford Racing's Heavy-Duty Throwout Bearing (M7548A).

-When you buy your Ford Performance (formerly Ford Racing) Mustang parts from CJ Pony Parts, you're getting additional reliability and peace of mind, which comes from CJ Pony Parts' status as a Top 10 Ford Performance dealer, a status that CJ Pony Parts has maintained for the last 10 years.
+When you buy your Ford Racing (formerly Ford Racing) Mustang parts from CJ Pony Parts, you're getting additional reliability and peace of mind, which comes from CJ Pony Parts' status as a Top 10 Ford Racing dealer, a status that CJ Pony Parts has maintained for the last 10 years.

 California Residents: Proposition 65 Warning